Alachua County, Florida: Voter registration

+County offices

+Alachua County is administered by the Alachua County Board of County Commissioners, a five-member legislative body.
+The constitutional county-wide elected officials include the clerk of the court, the supervisor of elections, the property appraiser, the sheriff, and the tax collector.
+The School Board and the Soil and Water Conservation District are also elected county-wide.
+Prior to 2024, county commissioners were elected at-large, but a ballot measure passed in 2022 created single-member district seats.

 Law enforcement

 The Alachua County Sheriff's Office is the chief law enforcement agency for unincorporated areas of Alachua County.
-As of 2025, the current sheriff is Clovis Watson Jr. He was preceded by Sadie Darnell, the first female sheriff for the county and cousin to Tom Petty.
+As of 2025, the current sheriff is Chad D. Scott, a Democrat who won the General election in November 2024.

 In June 2007, ten employees in the sheriff's office, including the jail's director, were either fired or resigned while being investigated.